ppy/osu-wiki/wiki/Game_mode/osu!taiko/en.md

 - the `F` and `J` buttons for the activation of the "red", inner surfaces of the drum respectively.
 - the `D` and `K` buttons for the activation of the "blue", outer surfaces of the drum respectively.

-The placement of the in-game cursor does not affect gameplay under no circumstance.
+The placement of the in-game cursor does not affect gameplay under any circumstance.

 If the [relax](/wiki/Gameplay/Game_modifier/Relax) mod is used, the game will only judge for the hit timing of the notes and ignore their colours.